dttw/PrimeNumbersSignalR/README.md

 # Running the application

-Run from Visual Studio
-A page will be displayed asking you to enter the number of primes to generate.
+Run the PrimeNumberSignalR project from Visual Studio A page will be displayed asking you to enter the number of primes to generate.

 # Tests

-Run c# tests using the visual studio test running
+Run c# tests using the visual studio test runner

-Run JS tests using Chutzpah context menu
+I ran my tests using Chutzpah to allow for VS integeration.
+They can however be run from the command line using any tool that will run jasmine tests.

 # Happy with